KanchanaMohan/FlightTracker/README.md

 1. The number of Airports/Stop over destinations is limited to a few and will not increase significantly.
 In that case more efficient (with less complexity) searching algorithms will be demanded.

-2. The application assumes, connections information provided is only one way information i.e. NUE-FRA-60 is the connection from NUE to FRA and no connection from FRA to NUE exists, unless explicitly mentioned.
+2. Connections information provided is only one way information i.e. NUE-FRA-60 is the connection from NUE to FRA and no connection from FRA to NUE exists, unless explicitly mentioned.